Ramdane Touhami: Personal life

 Ramdane is married to Victoire de Taillac-Touhami, a beauty expert and ex-director of public relations for emblematic concept store Colette.
 They have been close partners since their meeting in the 90s, both romantically and professionally.

 The couple now live in Paris, France, with their three children.

-Glory
+Awards and honours

-In December 2020, Touhami was granted Chevalier des Arts et des Lettres (Knight of Arts and Letters).
+In the summer of 2020, Touhami was granted Chevalier des Arts et des Lettres (Knight of Arts and Letters).